|82B.04||Responsibility for agents.|

 (16) give an appraisal in any circumstances where the appraiser has a conflict of interest, as determined under rules adopted by the commissioner; or

 (17) engage in other acts the commissioner by rule prohibits.

 82B.21 Classification of services.

-A client or employer may retain or employ a licensed real estate appraiser to act as a disinterested third party in giving an unbiased estimate of value or analysis; to provide a market analysis to facilitate the client's or employer's objectives; or to perform a limited appraisal.
-The appraisal and the appraisal report must comply with the provisions of this chapter and the uniform standards of professional appraisal practice.
+A client or employer may retain or employ a licensed real estate appraiser to act as a disinterested third party in giving an unbiased estimate of value or analysis.
+A client or employer may also retain or employ a licensed real estate appraiser to provide a market analysis to facilitate the client's or employer's objectives.
+In either case, the appraisal and the appraisal report must comply with the provisions of this chapter.

 82B.22 Contingent fees.